Erupting all over the Disrupt scene

 When the recording is done, Otter indexes it and compresses the audio.
 The audio track is exported as an MP3 for light file sizes which are easy to send by text or email, while texts enjoy many export formats.

-You can share the entire selection of text and audio, or slice it up into relevant sections.
+You can share the entire selection of text and audio, or slice it up into relevant sections and edit the text.
 Based on your contact list, you can set up public or private collaboration groups to share the texts with individuals or whole teams who can then lend a hand with editing.

 There are also conversation snapshots.
 This is a quick way to pick out a key part of a text and turn it into a bright text graphic geared for slides.
 As mentioned above, photos snapped during recording are in line with the text, but you can also attach other images during editing.